Satwik-Pamulaparthy/AI-Project-Management/README.md

-# Project Management & Workflow Automation Bot — Starter Kit (Python)
+# Project Management & Workflow Automation Bot

 This repo is a **minimal, modular** scaffold to build a conversational PM bot that can:
 - Automate task assignments & deadline reminders